Liverpool's £64m new boy Nunez scores FOUR as Reds rout RB Leipzig in pre-season clash | Goal.com

 Liverpool's £64m new boy Nunez scores FOUR as Reds rout RB Leipzig in pre-season clash

 Darwin Nunez scored four goals during Liverpool's rout of RB Leipzig at Red Bull Arena on Thursday night.
-The £64 million ($77m) summer signing shone after being handed his first start by Jurgen Klopp, who had previously used him as a substitute in friendlies against Manchester United and Crystal Palace.
+The £64 million ($77m) summer signing shone after coming off the bench in the second half.

 Mohamed Salah also got in on the act as Liverpool made it two wins out of three in pre-season, but Nunez stole all the headlines after opening his scoring account following his big-money summer move from Benfica.